Vran-n/uBlock-List/filters/desktop/README.md

 > You can use all of these filters at once.
 I've made them complement each other. <br/>Desktop filters also work for tablets

 # TWITTER CATEGORY
-> [!NOTE]
-> As of April 3, 2025.
-I've decided to remove the declutter section of "Modify Twitter" to make it easier for myself to update these versions.

 <details>
 <summary>Simplify your twitter experience:</summary>